 Regular cutting-edge guest lectures from visiting speakers will be scheduled and where possible students will have access to advanced master classes on particular subject areas.
 Assessment across the programme will be through a mix of continuous assessment, in the form of individual assignments, group assignments, class presentations and an applied research project, as well as written examinations.
 Students will be given scope to shape their assignments and research project in line with their professional work or specific areas of interest.

 Full module information is detailed in the section below.

 Candidates must normally hold at least a Second Class Honours Grade 1 or equivalent in an honours primary degree (NFQ, Level 8) in a relevant subject (e.g. business, management or marketing).

-In exceptional circumstances consideration under Recognition of Prior Learning (RPL) may be given to applicants who do not meet the above criteria but who have three years relevant professional experience, subject to approval by the School of Business.
+In exceptional circumstances, consideration under Recognition of Prior Learning (RPL) may be given to applicants who do not meet the above criteria but who have three years of relevant professional experience, subject to approval by the School of Business.